rflandau/gwcli/CONTRIBUTING.md

 Busywait is just the spinner bubble, wrapped for consistent appearance.

-Datascope is a hybridization of the paginator and viewport bubbles; it consumes arbitrary string data and dynamically paginates it in a scrolling viewport.
+Datascope is a hybridization of the paginator and viewport bubbles with options specifically for manipulating and fetching search data.

 ## Stylesheet

 Stylesheet provides a shared repository for style constants.
 The intention is for this to eventually be supplantable for custom styling.

+## Logging

+Logging is all done via the clilog package, which is just an implementation of the gravwell ingest logger.

+Stylistically speaking, callees log relevant data only they have access to, but return errors for the caller to log, lest both callee and caller try to log the same error.